vpelss/Space-Nerds-In-Space-Appimage/README.md

 Make a Desktop Icon

-If you save Space_Nerds_in_Space-x86_64.AppImage in ~/AppImages/Space_Nerds_in_Space-x86_64.AppImage, then you would place a desttop file here: ~/.local/share/applications/snis.desktop and your snis.desktop file might contain:
+If you save Space_Nerds_in_Space-x86_64.AppImage in ~/AppImages/Space_Nerds_in_Space-x86_64.AppImage, then you would place a desttop file here: ~/.local/share/applications/snis.desktop and your snis.desktop file might contain the following.
+Also if you want the icon, download it also.
+Note that the paths MUST be absolute.

 ```
 [Desktop Entry]
 Name=Space Nerds in Space
 GenericName=Space Nerds in Space
 Comment=Networked spaceship bridge simulator
-Exec=~/AppImages/Space_Nerds_in_Space-x86_64.AppImage
+Exec=/home/{your login name}/AppImages/Space_Nerds_in_Space-x86_64.AppImage
-Icon=icon
+Icon=/home/{your login name}/AppImages/icon.svg
 Terminal=true
 Type=Application
 Categories=Game;
 ```
-Your game icon should show in your gui menu under Game
+Your game icon should now show in your gui menu under Game

 How it was built: [instructions.txt](https://github.com/vpelss/Space-Nerds-In-Space-Appimage/blob/main/instructions.txt)